 Making A Change: How Jennifer Levy Successfully Went from A Commercial Photographer to Interior Designer

-After a seasoned career as a commercial photographer, Jennifer Levy decided on a career shift and enrolled in the Interior Design and Architecture Studies Certificate at Parsons at Open Campus, to gain necessary interior design skills.
+After a seasoned career as a commercial photographer, Jennifer Levy decided on a career shift and enrolled in the Interior Design Certificate at Parsons at Open Campus, to gain necessary interior design skills.
 Levy went on to create CAVdesign—an interior design company helping people solve their design problems by combining the practical with the imaginative.
 She has since published two design books and has had her work featured in magazines like Dwell Magazine and Apartment Therapy.
 She chats with us about her decision to change careers later in life, what excites her about interior design today, and why a tape measure can be the key to your (interior design) success.

 What prompted the shift to interior design?